Guest article by Maíra Salazar

 You also have a variety of topping options to mix and match.
 If you want to go healthy, stick to the fruits, such as berries, grapes, and bananas.
 Or, go overboard and pile on the chocolate, biscuits, and granola.

 As a huge plus, they support a reforestation program, planting trees in Chile, Peru, and Haiti.

 Technically it's not a food stall, since they’ve opened a brick-and-mortar store.
 Still, it's located in a food market, and it's just so good it had to be in this list.

 No trip to Britain is complete without trying a traditional pie.
 With fillings such as vegan steak and ale, vegan chicken parmigiana and katsu curry, their pies are mouthwateringly good.

 Looking for a gluten-free option?
 They have a pie for you.
-Not looking for pies at all?
-Maybe their All Day Breakfast, with scrambled tofu, seitan sausage patty and smoked beans satisfy your hunger.
-Or a vegan cheeseburger?
+If it's breakfast you're looking for, try their All Day Breakfast pie, filled with scrambled tofu, seitan sausage patty and smoked beans.
+There's even a vegan cheeseburger pie!

 And to complete this drool-worthy list, their kitchen also churns out creamy, craving-killing sides, like the cheesy fries and mac 'n' cheese.

 It's not an entirely vegan stall, but the vegan baked goods are stunningly beautiful and oh-so-yummy.
 Their items are pretty sweet, since they come with lots of icing and toppings.